rilldata/rill/docs/docs/manage/user-management.md

 sidebar_position: 20
 ---

-In Rill Cloud, access can be granted at the organization or project level using the Rill CLI.
+In Rill Cloud, access can be granted at the organization, project level, or group level using the Rill CLI.
+Note that the permission vary from each level, please review the [Roles and Permissions](roles-permissions.md) page for more information

 ## Install and authenticate the Rill CLI